EliteGreyIT67/Charity_Recon/CONTRIBUTING.md

 # Contributing to Charity_Recon

-Thank you for considering contributing to Charity_Recon!
-We appreciate your help in making this project better.
+Thank you for your interest in contributing to Charity_Recon!
+Your suggestions and improvements help create a more comprehensive and trustworthy resource for researching charities.

 ## How Can I Contribute?

-### 1. Reporting Issues
+### 1. Reporting Errors or Outdated Information

-If you find a bug or have a suggestion, please [open an issue](https://github.com/EliteGreyIT67/Charity_Recon/issues).
-Include as much detail as possible—steps to reproduce, expected behavior, and screenshots are helpful.
+- If you notice any incorrect, outdated, or broken links, please [open an issue](https://github.com/EliteGreyIT67/Charity_Recon/issues).
+- Be as specific as possible—include the section or link, and suggest corrections if you can.

-### 2. Suggesting Enhancements
+### 2. Suggesting New Resources

-We welcome suggestions for improvements or new features.
-Please check existing issues before submitting a new one.
+- Know of a reputable resource or verification method missing from the documentation?
+Suggest it by opening an issue or pull request.
+- Include a brief description of the resource and why it’s useful.

 ### 3. Submitting Pull Requests

 - Fork the repository and clone your fork.
-- Create a branch for your changes:
+- Create a new branch for your changes:
-  `git checkout -b my-feature`
+  `git checkout -b update-resource-links`
-- Make your changes and commit them with clear messages.
+- Make your changes in Markdown.
+- Ensure your links work and descriptions are clear.
+- Update or add references where appropriate.
-- Push to your fork and create a pull request against the `main` branch.
+- Push to your fork and open a pull request against the `main` branch.
-- Fill out the pull request template and describe your changes.
+- Briefly describe your changes in the pull request.

-#### Coding Standards
+### 4. Documentation Style

-- Use clear, descriptive commit messages.
+- Use clear, concise language.
-- Write in Markdown for documentation.
+- Format all links as `[Name](URL)`.
+- Organize content with proper Markdown headers and lists.
-- Keep changes focused and minimal per pull request.
+- Keep the tone neutral and informative.

-#### Documentation

-- If you add or change features, update the documentation.
-- Add examples or explanations in the README or relevant markdown files.

-### 4. Code Reviews
+### 5. Reviewing Pull Requests

-All pull requests are reviewed by a maintainer.
+All pull requests are reviewed by maintainers.
 Please be responsive to feedback.

-## Code of Conduct
+### 6. Code of Conduct

-By participating, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Questions?

-If you have questions, open an issue or start a discussion in the Discussions tab.
+Open an issue or use the Discussions tab for questions or ideas.

-Thank you for helping to improve Charity_Recon!
+Thank you for helping to keep Charity_Recon up to date and useful!